 You may have seen that the Moraki cloth diaper was on my cloth diaper wish list a little while ago.
 Well, my wish has come true.
-Charlie, the mama behind Moraki Cloth Diapers, graciously agreed to let me review one of her diapers as well as sponsor the New Baby, New Fluff giveaway hop.
+Charlie, the mama behind Moraki Cloth Diapers, graciously agreed to let me review one and I can’t wait to tell you about it.

 There was even a sweet, personalized note included with this gorgeous diaper.
 I absolutely love when brands are so personal and put such an emphasis on customer service.
 It gives me warm fuzzies and ensures that I will likely be a repeat customer.

 Moraki is committed to sustainability and waste reduction and that isn’t just lip service.
 The diaper came with nothing more than this (gorgeous) tag and note, so they are taking waste reduction seriously by not using excess packaging and/or plastic.
 I love this!

 What exactly is a Moraki, anyway?
 I wondered what the name Moraki meant.
 I wondered if maybe it was a mixture of the first few letters of her children’s names, but Moraki is actually the English translation of the Greek word μωράκι, meaning baby.
 So there you have it!